 Does the software fit with your current workflow?

 Software only works if it is used which means that it needs to fit with your current workflow and processes.
 Fitting into a workflow can mean integrating smoothly with other software applications either via native integrations or if the style and instructions are similar to what you’re used to.
+You might need to consider a SaaS migration if you don't have the right workflows in place.
 If your workflow requires going out and about it is essential that your software can be accessed on a mobile device.

 What is the return on investment?